linux-integrity/ima-doc/policy-syntax.rst

 fsuuid
 ^^^^^^^^^^

-fsuuid represents the filesystem uuid.
+fsuuid represents the filesystem (partition) uuid.

-The uuid is not standard.
+This uuid is not standard across platforms.
 It is typically a random number.
 The uuid can be viewed using ``blkid`` as root.

-A useful application of fsuuid is to define different rules for different file systems.
+A useful application of fsuuid is to define different rules for different filesystems.
 This permits testing without bricking a system.
 For example, the signed operating system and stable components can be put on a read-only file system and appraised, while unsigned files being tested are on another, not appraised file system.